 What Is A Rail Fence Quilt Pattern

 A rail fence block may consist of two to five strips of fabrics in one block.
-Then the blocks are then laid out to create a geometric design.
+Then the blocks are laid out to create a geometric design.
 The original name for the rail fence quilt pattern comes from the wooden rail fences used on farms.
 The pattern reflects the zig zag fence poles stacked up on each other around the perimeter of fields.

 How to Choose Colors for a Rail Fence Quilt

-The organized stacked rectangles of the rail fence pattern keep all those scraps nice and orderly, so you don’t have a chaotic collection of competing colors.
+The organized stacked rectangles of the rail fence pattern keep all those fabrics nice and orderly, so you don’t have a chaotic collection of competing colors.
 If you have a large scrap pile that needs some trimming down, this could be your answer.

 How to Make a Rail Fence Quilt Block

 Download your free Easy Rail Fence Baby Quilt Pattern

 How to Strip Piece Rail Fence Blocks

 Strip piecing this rail fence baby quilt makes for a quilt assembly.
 Since the original quilt was made with fat quarters, the leftover batik fabric pieces used here are 18” long in varying widths.
 This is perfect for strip piecing.
 Then, I also added some extra teal fat quarters as the dominant color to alternate between the other brighter colors.
 After each piece was cut down to 3” wide x 18”, the light and dark colors were paired together.